andyavl/holbertonschool-shell/README.md

-Repository for the Shell Basics project tasks.
+Repository for the Shell Basics project task.